Percona-Lab/tokumx2_to_psmdb3_migration/ZeroDowntimeMigration.md

 3. Once you have verified the Replica Set server is running in Replica Set mode you must create a hot backup of the source data.
-This process is described in detail in the the [Hot Backup section of the Percona TokuMX Documentation](https://www.percona.com/doc/percona-tokumx/hot_backup.html "Hot Backup Documentation").
+This process is described in detail in the [Hot Backup section of the Percona TokuMX Documentation](https://www.percona.com/doc/percona-tokumx/hot_backup.html "Hot Backup Documentation").